Koredotcom/chatbot-test-runner/README.md

   </tr>
   <tr>
     <td>Test_Config</td>
-    <td>Enter the host address, bearer token, and other configuration details in this file</td>
+    <td>Enter the host address, auth credentials - either bearer token or username-password combination, and other configuration details in this file.
+Note that the host address and auth credentials are mandatory fields.</td>
   </tr>
   <tr>
     <td>TestSuites(file)</td>